snarrenberg/westerparse/docs/website.rst

 The web interface was initially created by Stephen Pentecost, Senior Digital Humanities Specialist at Washington University in St. Louis.
 In 2025, the web interface was rebuilt by a team of talented undergraduate students:
-Michelle Zhang, Dexter Chen, and James Baba, with assitance from Doug Knox and Tumaini Usiri in WashU's Digital Humanities Workshop.
+Michelle Zhang, Dexter Chen, and James Baba, with assistance from Doug Knox and Tumaini Usiri in WashU's Digital Humanities Workshop.

 Initial Setup